MyIntervals/emogrifier/.github/CONTRIBUTING.md

 latest `main` branch.

-There are potential pitfalls here if you follow the suggestions from `git`, which could leave your banch in an unrecoverable mess, and you having to start over with a new branch and new PR.
+There are potential pitfalls here if you follow the suggestions from `git`, which could leave your branch in an unrecoverable mess, and you having to start over with a new branch and new PR.

 The procedure below is tried and tested, and will help you avoid frustration.

-To rebase a ‘feature’ branch to the latest `main`:
+To rebase a feature branch to the latest `main`:

 1. Make sure that your local copy of the repository has the most up-to-date revisions of `main` (this is important, otherwise you may end up rebasing to